altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 "Yes, we have no chance against the First Army right now.
 Our goal of being at peace with the neighboring countries is for the sake of saving the people.
 In order to do so, we need to eliminate the division of social classes and war.
 Overthrowing the current establishment isn’t our goal, and the aristocrats aren’t our enemy.
 We must not get our goal and means wrong.
 Most importantly we can’t save anyone with feelings alone."<br/>
 "I understand.
 I heard that from you plenty of times already.
 Even if we receive an order that goes against our ideals, we can’t lose our cool."<br/>
 "… I will be counting on you."<br/>
-Elise asked with an uneasy expression:
+Elise asked with an uneasy expression:<br/>
 "Your Highness Argentina and Lord Regis will be raising the flag of revolution against the new Emperor Latreille?"<br/>
 "Of course!"<br/>
 Altina clenched her fist and nodded firmly.<br/>